Leelu55/Articulus/README.md

 - [x] move sparkle feedback (correct&wrong) animation starting point from ProgressBar to SelectorViews (aka article buttons)
 - [x] include calculated success rate and streak in FinishedScreen
 - [x] manage disabled/enabled status of ControlButtons according to LessonState
+- [x] specify and implement GrammarHints and GrammarScreen

 ### Bugs

-- [ ] TTS Error: Error: Language data is missing
+- [ ] TTS Error: Error: Language data is missing on muted sound
-- [ ] words: - Laden wrong article - to delete: Kassettenrekorder, Erwachsene, FormUlar
+- [ ] words: - to delete: "Kassettenrekorder", "Erwachsene", "Formular", "Beamte"
 - [ ] cancel after clicking article SelectorButton, then returning to lesson and clicking SelectorButton again -> answer is being counted twice
-- [ ] IntroSlider show up briefly when opening the app (after initial use)
+- [ ] IntroSlider show up briefly when opening the app (after initial use) - implement SplashScreen
 - [ ] navigating with Buttons (StartScreen and PlayerScreen) takes way too long
 - [ ] show preview or loading indicator for images while not visible
 - [ ] nextWord is too fast if correct